tsehaiB/esecfse21artifactsubmission/README.md

 ## Repeating the experiment

-(These instruction assume the installation is already complete, as described in [INSTALL.md](./INSTALL.md)).
+(These instructions assume the installation is already complete, as described in [INSTALL.md](./INSTALL.md)).

 The full experiment can take about 20 hours on commodity desktop